Jay Z's million-album Samsung sale unlikely to count for charts

 In the commercial for "Magna Carter Holy Grail," Jay Z is seen in a recording studio discussing the new album, release date and the deal with South Korea's Samsung Electronics Co Ltd.

-The decision to distribute the album to Samsung users three days before the record becomes available to the general public on July 7 may come as a blow to Samsung's chief smartphone rival, Apple Inc (AAPL.O), makers of iPhones and music distribution service iTunes.
+The decision to distribute the album to Samsung users three days before the record becomes available to the general public on July 7 may come as a blow to Samsung's chief smartphone rival, Apple Inc, makers of iPhones and music distribution service iTunes.

 This is the first solo album since 2009's "The Blueprint 3" for Jay Z, whose real name is Shawn Carter.